How burnout affects your vagina

-If you’ve been super stressed for a long period of time, you may have adrenal fatigue or adrenal exhaustion.
-Adrenal fatigue isn’t a medical diagnosis per se, but many healthcare practitioners are familiar with the concept.
+If you’ve been highly stressed for an extended period, you may have what’s known as adrenal fatigue or adrenal exhaustion.
+Adrenal fatigue isn’t a medical diagnosis per se, but many healthcare practitioners are familiar with the concept of burnout.

 Adrenal fatigue and progesterone